Skip to main content

 The historic renovation cost in St. Petersburg runs 25-40% higher than a standard remodel of the same size.
 That's the honest answer, and the reasons are worth understanding before you set a budget.

-We've renovated homes across Old Northeast, Kenwood, Roser Park, Old Southeast, and Granada Terrace — houses built between the early 1900s and the 1940s.
+We've renovated homes across Old Northeast, Kenwood, Roser Park, Old Southeast, and Granada Terrace — houses built between the early 1900s and the 1940s, many on pier-and-beam foundations with original lath-and-plaster walls.
 The pattern is consistent: historic renovation budgets run 25-40% higher than equivalent standard remodels, and the reasons have nothing to do with gold-plated finishes.
-They have everything to do with labor, materials, and the regulatory reality of working in a designated district.
+They have everything to do with skilled labor, period-correct materials, and the Certificate of Appropriateness reality of working in a designated district under St. Pete's historic preservation board.

 Here's where the money actually goes.